-We will still explore our Conference Theme: ‘Beyond the echo-chamber: a vision for social policy’.
-We wish to highlight the value of policy and practice, of integrating social policy domains both nationally and internationally, and reflecting on the interdependent nature of human existence and the importance of interdisciplinarity in light of current challenges.
+We explored our Conference Theme: ‘Beyond the echo-chamber: a vision for social policy’ through a series of well-attended online events.
+These events allowed us to highlight the value of policy and practice, of integrating social policy domains both nationally and internationally, and reflecting on the interdependent nature of human existence and the importance of interdisciplinarity in light of current challenges.

 |Monday 13th July|